A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: Discrete Hawkes Background

-where: \begin{itemize} \item \( \mu(t)>0 \), for $t\in\mathbb{N}$, is the baseline intensity, representing spontaneous (i.e., exogenous) events not triggered by past observations.
+where: \begin{itemize} \item \(\mu(t)>0\) is the baseline intensity, representing spontaneous (i.e. exogenous) events not triggered by past observations.
 It can capture systematic background variation beyond the influence of past events.
 In practice, this often reflects smooth trends or seasonal cycles.
-For example, in epidemiology \(\mu(t)\) may encode annual patterns in disease incidence, while in security contexts it may capture differences between weekdays and weekends.
-This separation allows the model to distinguish predictable rhythms from bursty self-excitation. \item \( \Phi(d) \in \mathbb{R} \) (non-negative in the standard case) is the excitation kernel, describing the influence that events occurring \( d \) steps in the past exert on the present rate.
-For discrete Hawkes processes, stability requires the excitation kernel to be absolutely summable with total branching ratio \(\kappa = \sum_{d=1}^\infty \Phi(d) < 1\).
-This condition prevents explosive growth of events and guarantees a well-defined mean process.
-If signed kernels are allowed, stability is enforced by bounding the sum of the positive part, \(\sum_{d \geq 1} \max\{\Phi(d),0\} < 1\). \end{itemize}
+For example, in epidemiology \(\mu(t)\) may encode annual patterns in disease incidence, while in security contexts it may capture differences between weekdays and weekends. \item \(\Phi(d)\) is the excitation kernel, describing the influence that events occurring \(d\) steps in the past exert on the present rate.
+In the standard linear Hawkes model this kernel is nonnegative, and stability is controlled by the total branching ratio \(R=\sum_{d\geq 1}\Phi(d)\). \end{itemize}

-The observed counts are modeled using a Poisson distribution:
+The observed counts could then be modeled using a Poisson distribution conditional on the past:

-This likelihood is widely used in DHPs because it naturally models integer-valued events and supports the additive decomposition of the intensity function.
-We emphasize that this is a modeling assumption, not a consequence of discretizing the continuous-time process.
-That is, a Poisson likelihood is not implied by discretizing a continuous-time Hawkes process; rather, it is a standard choice in the discrete-time literature for tractability and interpretability.
-Our nonparametric approach refers to the structure of the intensity function rather than the observation model.
+However in many real-world data sets, observations may be overdispersed relative to the Poisson model.
+As such, in the model below we instead use a negative-binomial observation layer, with \(\lambda(t)\) as its conditional mean.
+This separates the modelling of temporal self-excitation from the modelling of residual count variation around the intensity; the Poisson model is obtained as a limiting case.